Azure/azure-service-operator/v2/tools/generator/internal/conversions/README.md

     }
 ```

-Since we have the required conversion, we return our generator function.
+Since we have the necessary conversion, we return our generator function.

 ``` go
     return func(